RafaMMas/IberianFishHSMs/README.md

 <br/>

-### Load.and.print.model - Load and/or print a specific model
+### LoadAndPrintModel - Load and/or print a specific model

-`Load.and.print.model` allows selecting any specific model and assigning it to an *R* object, as well as printing this model.
+`LoadAndPrintModel` allows selecting any specific model and assigning it to an *R* object, as well as printing this model.

 ``` r
 (Selected.model <- ListModels(Species = "Salmo trutta", Model.type = "GAM", verbose = FALSE))